The Psychological Profile of Genghis Khan Robert Bluestein

 But just as he would seem to subdue the Chin, trouble arrived in the north.
 Disloyalty from his own people fermens a revolt that pulls Genghis Khan far from his initial goal of conquering the Chin.
 Instead, he chases the rebels through the Islamic territories, conquering one territory after another.
 He discovered that he was following a very wealthy trail that would become known as the Silk Road.
 Once Genghis Khan realized how much wealth was possible, he sent envoys to Sultan Muhammad in Samarkand.
 The Sultan humiliated the envoys by cutting off their beards and sending them away.
 Genghis Khan sent a disturbing note in response - "You have chosen war."

-The main threat in the area were the Tayichi'ud people.
+The main threat in the area was the Tayichi'ud people.
 This particular tribe was among the larger ones in the area.
 Although they shared a common lineage, they were bitter and fierce enemies of the Mongols.
-Raids between the two were deadly and often.
-In one of these raids, Temujin himself is abducted and held as a slave.
-At the age of eleven, he is tied to a huge yoke.
-Humiliated and pushed into forced labor to a neighboring tribe, Temujin finally escaped with the help of a sympathetic guard.
-He would never forget the assistance he received from the guard and would ultimately be made into a General in the great Khan's army.
+Raids between the two were deadly and frequent.
+In one of these raids, Temujin himself was abducted and held as a slave.
+At the age of eleven, he was tied to a huge yoke.
+Humiliated and pushed into forced labor by a neighboring tribe, Temujin finally escaped with the help of a sympathetic guard.
+He would never forget the assistance he received from the guard and would ultimately make him a General in the great Khan's army.

-There was a surprising antagonist amongst the few remaining members of the clan.
-Temujin's half brother, Begter, was Temujin's older son through a concubine.
+There was a surprising antagonist among the few remaining members of the clan.
+Temujin's half-brother, Begter, was Temujin's older son through a concubine.
 Hoelun was not of blood relation to the boy but raised him as her own nonetheless.
 But, as the oldest son, Begter could legally claim Hoelun as his wife and strip leadership away from Temujin.
 Although he was just fourteen, the younger Temujin and another brother, Khasar, ambushed Begter and killed him.

-They had eight geldings and one left over.
-There were two women left and the grandmother.
-The grandmother didn't have a horse of her own.
-The mother ordered the boys to go and ordered the bride to stay with them.
-There was some debate as to why she wouldn't let Borte leave with Temujin.
-After all, they had an extra gelding.
-Some sources say that she was deeply interfering of her son's marriage to an ''outsider'' and did not approve of the marriage.
-Consider the relationships mothers and sons have and whether she felt she was 'good-enough' for Temujin.
+They possessed eight geldings with one remaining.
+Two women and the grandmother were left behind.
+The grandmother did not have her own horse.
+The mother instructed the boys to leave and told the bride to remain with them.
+There was some discussion about why she wouldn't allow Borte to depart with Temujin, especially since there was an extra gelding.
+Some sources suggest she was meddling in her son's marriage to an "outsider" and disapproved of the union.
+Consider the bonds between mothers and sons and whether she believed Borte was 'suitable' for Temujin.

-Other sources say it is simply because she understood the clans and what they often wanted.
-She knew what the tribal men wanted and she considered the young girl's beauty would buy the boys time while on the run.
-What she did not know yet, is that these were the men who avenging the kidnapping of HER from her ex-husband many years earlier.
+Other accounts suggest it was simply because she understood the dynamics of the clans and their desires.
+She knew what the tribal men sought and thought the young girl's beauty might buy the boys time while they were on the run.
+What she did not realize was that these men were avenging her own kidnapping from her former husband many years prior.

 Temujin's fate was sealed at that moment.
-Once more alone and fleeing, he departed from the mountain with a resolve to rescue Borte.
-To achieve this goal, he had to pledge loyalty to a new Khan, forge alliances, and raise an army.
-For Temujin, the purpose of life hinged on reuniting with her.
-With the assistance of his trusted companion and later rival, Jamukha, as well as his protector, Torgul Khan of the Keraite tribe, he established a coalition.
+Alone once more and fleeing, he left the mountain determined to rescue Borte.
+To fulfill this mission, he needed to swear allegiance to a new Khan, form alliances, and build an army.
+For Temujin, life’s purpose was centered on reuniting with her.
+With the help of his loyal friend and later rival, Jamukha, along with his protector, Torgul Khan of the Keraite tribe, he formed a coalition.

 Using advance scouts and spies, he found her with the Merkit people.
 He rode in under the moonlight screaming her name.
-She and the other women in the carts did not want to be kidnapped again so they fled.
+She and the other women in the carts did not want to be kidnapped again, so they fled.
 The Secret Histories record that she ran toward him in the middle of battle, nearly getting trampled in the process.
-Like a good Hollywood script, the two of them ride off together with the men he lead.
+Like a good Hollywood script, the two of them rode off together with the men he led.

-Shortly afterward, she announces she is pregnant.
+Shortly afterward, she announced she was pregnant.
 There were rumors the baby was not his.
-But it mattered not with him, the son would be raised as his.
-He named the son the equivalent of the word ''Guest,'' and his ultimate role in Genghis's later years could have greatly affected the empire had he not died a year before Genghis.
+But it mattered not to him; the son would be raised as his.
+He named the son the equivalent of the word "Guest," and his ultimate role in Genghis's later years could have greatly affected the empire had he not died a year before Genghis.

 History and it's Accidental Discoveries

-In 2012, a genetic study of the Asiatic people yielded a shocking discovery.
-The study was commissioned by two universities - The School of Anthropology at Cambridge, and the University of Mongolia.
-The intent of the study was to determine when the first peoples arrived in Asia roughly 140,000 years earlier.
-But researchers soon uncovered a fascinating observation.
-The sequencing of DNA amongst the 20,000 people who were tested showed that 1/200 had a common ancestor, and furthermore, that common ancestor derives in the lifetime of Genghis Khan.
-The findings were unintended but incredible.
-Genghis Khan's children were so numerous that a huge amount of Asia's population - from Mongolia to Laos, from Korea to The Caspian Sea, are ALL related to him!
+In 2012, a genetic study of the Asiatic population revealed an astonishing discovery.
+This study was conducted by two universities: The School of Anthropology at Cambridge and the University of Mongolia.
+The study aimed to determine when the first people arrived in Asia approximately 140,000 years ago.
+However, researchers soon made a fascinating observation.
+DNA sequencing among the 20,000 people tested showed that 1 in 200 shared a common ancestor, specifically from the era of Genghis Khan.
+These findings were unexpected but remarkable.
+Genghis Khan's descendants were so numerous that a significant portion of Asia's population—from Mongolia to Laos, from Korea to the Caspian Sea—is related to him!

 ----------------------------------------------------------------------------------------------------------------------------------

 Here’s where it gets complicated for many: Most of us choose friends and romantic partners based on vague or unidentified feelings alone.
-Genghis couldn't have deeply known many of the conquered farmers and peasants with whom he bestowed generalships and land to.
+Genghis couldn't have deeply known many of the conquered farmers and peasants to whom he bestowed generalships and land.

 Others will be disloyal to a leader without feeling as if they are being disloyal to the government.
 (Consider Benedict Arnold's betrayal of George Washington) And still others will be disloyal to an idea propagated by either the government or by the individual without feeling as if they have betrayed either.
 (Consider Napoleon)